briandiloreto/AtomicViz/README.md

     * To select multiple graph items, check the checkbox _**"Selection: Multi"**_.
 By default, you can only select a single graph item.
     * By default, selecting a graph item also **selects its children**.
 You can toggle the selected state of an item without **affecting its children** by holding down the _**Ctrl key**_ while clicking on the item
     * Clear all selections using the button _**Selection: Clear selection**_ or using the **Space Bar**
+    * You can select a set of **sibling graph items** using the Shift key.
+Select the first item, hold down Shift and select a sibling item
     * You can select a set of graph items using the button: _**Selection: Select items**_.
 Choose to select classes, interfaces, search result items, or graph items that are not connected to anything
     * When using multi-slection, a single edge can be both incoming and outgoing.
 Therefore, select a single graph item to clearly see its incoming and outgoing edges.
     * Clicking on an arrow will select it and hide all other arrows.
 To clear the arrow selection, click anywhere not on a graph item or edge.